|

 Wedding Reception

 • At most weddings there are two key formal things during the reception; cake cutting and first dance.
-As above there is no reason why you have to stick with tradition and do these, but if you do consider the times.
+As above there is no reason why you have to stick with tradition and do these, but if you do, consider the times.
 This is purely my thoughts, but please don’t wait to do your first dance.
 What I have found is that you do your first dance, everyone joins you on the dance floor for a song or two and then they call the buffet.
 This then kills the mood and it takes a while for people to get back on the dance floor.
 This obviously depends on the people at the wedding but I love it when the couple has the first dance, everyone joins them and then the band or DJ plays some huge hits and lets the party start.
 If you have a band they will often play a couple of sets, let them finish the first set and then have the evening food.
 Just my thoughts but from a photography point of view it’s great to get people in the dancing mood off the back of the first dance.
+For most of my weddings I stay until the very end and often those final songs of the night are also amazing moments.
 Another little wedding planning tip, I really like a father daughter dance, or mother son or any kind of mix.
 They are sweet and usually make for some lovely photos.
-The evening party photos are some of my favourites, I often stay long after the first dance to capture them.
-Oh and I won’t complain if you throw a few confetti canons in!
+The evening party photos are some of my favourites, oh and I won’t complain if you throw a few confetti canons in!

 Wedding Planning Tips – Final Thoughts